A Geometric Analysis of Small-sized Language Model Hallucinations: Methodology

 To assess the reliability of the automatically assigned labels, we conducted a manual validation.
 A total of 1,000 instances ($\approx0.4\%$ of the full dataset) were independently annotated by two computer science PhD students.
 Of these, 800 instances were annotated separately (i.e., 400 per annotator), while 200 instances were annotated by both.
 On the shared subset, the annotators agreed on 94\% of the cases (Cohen’s $\kappa = 0.86$), indicating strong agreement.
 Disagreements were adjudicated by a senior researcher acting as an independent super-annotator.
-Comparing the finalized human annotations against Claude’s labels on the full set of 1,000 instances shows that Claude’s annotations match the human consensus in 87.90\% of the cases, supporting the accuracy and suitability of Claude-generated labels.
+Comparing the finalised human annotations against Claude’s labels on the full set of 1,000 instances shows that Claude’s annotations match the human consensus in 87.90\% of the cases, supporting the accuracy and suitability of Claude-generated labels.
+We refer to Appendix~\ref{sec:sec:llmjudge} for further details.